aitrailblazer/aitrailblazer/aitrailblazer.Web/Plugins/AIInternalMemo_Help_StepByStep.md

 - Examine the generated memo for content, style, and appropriateness.
 - Use the refinement options if needed (see "Refining Your Memo" below).

+## Detailed Structure for Internal Memos

+### Header
+- **To:** Name(s) of the recipient(s)
+- **From:** Your name and position
+- **Date:** The date the memo is being sent
+- **Subject:** A brief, clear statement of the memo's purpose

+### Introduction
+- A concise opening that states the purpose of the memo.
+This could be an announcement, a request for action, or an update.

+### Body
+- Detailed information relevant to the subject.
+This section can include:
+  - Background information or context
+  - Specific details or instructions
+  - Any necessary data or statistics
+  - Potential implications or actions required

+### Conclusion
+- A summary of key points or a call to action, if applicable.
+This might also include deadlines or next steps.

+### Attachments (if any)
+- Mention any documents attached for further reference.

+### Contact Information
+- Your contact details for any follow-up questions.

 ## Advanced Features

 ### Customizing Your Memo